satmandu/openwrt-yun-build-extra/README.md

 ## Description

-OpenWrt for Arduino Yún : 19.07 (Bleeding Edge / Reboot)
+OpenWrt for Arduino Yún : 19.07

 Extra files and scripts for building OpenWrt-Yun.